UC Santa Cruz Banana Slugs: Water Polo

 In the 2006 season, the men's water polo team won the Division III championship, as well as an overall NCAA ranking of 19th in the nation.
 However, both the men and women's water polo teams went to club status in 2008 due to budget constraints.

 Club sports

 In addition to its NCAA sports, UCSC maintains a number of successful club sides including its women's rugby NCAA Division team, which won the Division II National Collegiate Championship during its 2005 season and has competed at nationals several times since, most recently in 2010 and 2013.
 UCSC ultimate frisbee has a distinguished history, winning the men's collegiate national championship in 1991 and the women's national collegiate championship in 1994 and 1995.
-Many other club teams exist such as soccer, lacrosse, baseball, rugby, softball, and muggle quidditch.
+Many other club teams exist such as soccer, lacrosse, baseball, rugby, softball, and fencing.

 Intramural athletics

 Although UCSC never had a track, the residential colleges regularly competed in an improvised "Slug Run" every spring from 1967 to 1982, though the Run now is a community event and fundraiser event hosted by the cross-country club for much needed fund to pay for entry fees, hotel, and transportation to race.

 Approximately 25% of the student population participates in intramural athletics, which tend to be better funded than the intercollegiate athletic programs.